Growing pumpkins is a delightful experience that your family and friends can enjoy together!

 Pumpkins can also be affected by certain garden pests.

-Therefore, if you want to maximize your pumpkin crop yields, it’s important to be aware of these pesky critters and take steps to protect your crop.
+Therefore, to maximize your pumpkin crop yields, it is essential to be aware of these pests and take steps to protect your crop.

 Some of these pests include snails, slugs, squash bugs, the squash vine borer, aphids, and cucumber beetles.